 Safe Zone Program

-We are excited to provide Safe Zone trainings for the Johns Hopkins community.
+We are proud to provide Safe Zone trainings for the Johns Hopkins community.

-The Safe Zone mission is to promote an environment where the lesbian, gay, bisexual, and transgender (LGBT) community and their allies flourish intellectually, socially, and emotionally.
+The Safe Zone mission is to promote an environment where the lesbian, gay, bisexual, transgender, and queer community and their allies flourish intellectually, socially, and emotionally.
 Towards this end, we envision the program as a visible network of allies who support each other and support individual LGBTQ people.
 We hope to build a climate where everyone feels safe and accepted.

 Johns Hopkins affirms our commitment to a diverse and inclusive community in many ways, including having sexual orientation and gender identity/expression in our non-discrimination policy.
 The Safe Zone program invites everyone to create a safer and more supportive campus climate for sexual and gender minorities and their allies.
-The Safe Zone program is housed with LGBTQ Life.
+The Safe Zone program is housed within Gender & Sexuality Resources (formerly housed within LGBTQ Life).
 It was established in 2012 as a collaborative training effort engaging students, staff, and faculty across all departments and offices at Hopkins.

 Click here to sign up for upcoming Safe Zone workshops!
 Our August Safe Zone Conference will be on August 2-3 (virtual).
 Participants can take all 4 workshops or sign up for individual workshops on those dates as their schedules allow.